 Background support: If you’re going to use a background it’ll usually be a muslin cloth, a collapsible background, or paper roll.
 Whichever you use it will need some support to keep it flat and in place.
 The easiest way is to pin or tape it to the wall.
 Understandably, your partner may not be keen on you damaging the wall, so you can either make or buy background supports.
 These consist of two side-stands with a crossbar between them.
 You then hang the background cloth of collapsible backdrop from the crossbar and use clips or clamps to pull and flatten the cloth out towards the side-stands.

 Collapsible cloth backgrounds: These are quicker and easier to set up than muslin background cloths.
 They consist of an oval steel hoop covered in the background material, often different on each side.
 They can be collapsed down into a smaller circular shape and stored in a small circular pouch.
-When you take them out of the storage pouch they will pop open easily.
+When you take them out of the storage pouch, they will pop open easily.
 But there is a certain technique to folding down the larger backdrops.
-They come in various colors and even printed patterns.
+They come in an assortment of colors and even printed patterns.

 Paper roll background: Paper roll avoids the wrinkles you’ll get in a muslin cloth background.
 If the paper gets dirty you tear it off and pull down a fresh section.
 The paper is available in a range of colors and the holder is usually fixed permanently to the wall.